nathhje/programmeerproject/REPORT.md

 *Type*

 This class stores all information on a type that will be displayed in InfoActivity.
 It also has a function that parses a JSON object to get to the information it has to store.

+*TopicTitle*

+Class that holds information that is saved in the "titles" child in Firebase.
+Makes it easier to make a custom ArrayAdapter with multiple elements and is easy for storing information together in Firebase.

+*ForumPost*

+Class that holds information that is saved in the "posts" child in Firebase.
+Makes it easier to make a custom ArrayAdapter with multiple elements and is easy for storing information together in Firebase.

+*DownloadImageTask*

+Takes an url with an image and puts it into an ImageView.
+Used to set Pokémon sprites in ImageView.

+*NonScrollListView*

+A class created by CabezasGonzalezJavier, it makes a widget of a ListView that isn't scrollable.
+Used to put lists in a ScrollView in InfoActivity.

+**Decisions and Difficulties**

+Probably both the biggest difficulty and the biggest decision revolve around Fragments.
+I was made aware of them shortly after I'd made my DESIGN.md.
+I had never worked with them before and I saw them as a good way to really turn this app into a challenge.
+And that turned out to be true, and it almost became to much of a challenge.
+I wanted a tablayout with three tabs, and each tab would have its own set of fragments between which the user could navigate.
+It took me a little while to set up the tablayout with one fragment in each tab, but after that I didn't get anywhere.
+I was stuck on the same bug for over two days trying to replace one fragment with another in the same tab.
+Unfortunately I didn't manage to find a solution and I really had to get moving so I decided to keep the tablayout with three tabs and three fragments and turn the rest into activities.
+It looks slightly less convenient, but it still works just fine.
+I also thought I'd need more AyncTasks because of this, but it turned out that wasn't true.
+And because I did have the three Fragments in the tablayout, I already managed to have way less buttons in my app, which is good.
+Looking back I could have used more fragments, even if I wasn't able to get them into my tablayout.
+In the current version, I'm setting the visibility of a lot of widgets to create two screens in one activity, which is of course what Fragments should be for.
+But I got delayed by TabFragments pretty badly, so I decided to go with what I know, setting visibilities, instead of messing with something I didn't quite understand, Fragments.
+And I think it was the right choice with the amount of time I had.
+If I were to ever develop this app further, I would definitely look into the Fragments some more.

+After I made the switch from Fragments to Activities it went a lot quicker.
+I did have difficulties, but they were mainly bugs that turned out to be caused by a typo, or because I forgot to put internet access in my manifest, or one time I couldn't compile for a whole day because my "aapt.exe was missing" which turned out to be because my antivirus protection had deemed the file unsafe and stored it away.
+But there really haven't been any other issues big enough to force me to make major app changing decisions.
+One thing I did change quite early on was the way I structured my Firebase.
+Firebase just works easiest when all children look the same and so having one post with a title added, or a separate child with a title in it, is just not that easy to work with.
+(Or maybe I'm not thinking out of the box enough).
+Anyway, I ended up storing my titles separately from the post, and linking them through an ID.
+That is one of the reasons though that I wasn't able to sort my topics by order of last posted, which is unfortunate and definitely something I would change if I had more time, but at the same time it's also not that important.

+One thing that wasn't really an issue, but is more of a personal challenge, was design.
+I have absolutely zero sense of style.
+I don't know what looks good or what people would like.
+I ended up going with a red-pink-white theme and I hope it looks somewhat okay, but really I don't have clue.
+Naming the app is also something that's always difficult.
+I ended up with "Pokédex Social" because of the wikia/forum combination.
+Again, I hope it isn't completely lame.

+I did add one small feature I didn't plan to do, which was the Pokémon list where you can click on any Pokémon to get more information.
+I hadn't really thought about adding it but somebody mentioned it at some point and it really was a good idea, in case people just want to scroll through what Pokémon there are.

+I just realized what I forgot to add, the index number for each Pokémon in InfoActivity.
+It never even crossed my mind to add it even though it's the most basic characteristic a Pokémon has.
+Now I feel stupid.
+Oh well, in terms of functionality it doesn't really change anything.
+It would just show I can get one more object out of a JSONObject and I could put that information into one more widget in InfoActivity (which, if you've seen my InfoActivity, you know I have enough of).

+There are some things that I would definitely still like to add if I had more time.
+First of all I would play with the layout some more, maybe make a fancy background or custom buttons or stuff like that.
+And as I've mentioned earlier, I would add more Fragments and I would sort the topics by last post.
+I would also make usernames, because on a forum that gives more privacy.
+I would create settings, where the user can see their information, like what email adres is signed in at the moment.
+And in those settings users would also be able to edit their information.
+There's also the thing that when you go back from TopicActivity to TabActivity, you automatically start in WikiaFragment, but it would be better if you would start in ForumFragment.
+The last thing I would change is the format of the text in the wikia.
+I get a lot of my lists from the API, and the text in those lists aren't capitalized, and spaces are replaced with - .
+And just to be consistent, I formatted my own .txt files in the same way.
+I would like to change this.